ECCC-ASTD-MRD/MIDAS-src/scripts/f90doc/README.md

 https://gitlab.science.gc.ca/ci
 ```

-Then it will ask for the `gitlab-ci` which can be found in the [CI
+Then it will ask for the `gitlab-ci` token which can be found in the [CI
 settings](https://gitlab.science.gc.ca/atmospheric-data-assimilation/midas/pipelines/settings)
 of the project (put the `Runner token`).
 You also have to put a
 description.
 I put this: